yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Azure portal showing SQLVM1 and SQLVM2 being added to the backend pool.](images/ha-sql-poolvms.png "Backend pool VMs")

-    > **Note:** The load-balancing rule in the load balancer has been created with **Floating IP (direct server return)** enabled.
+    > **Note**: The load-balancing rule in the load balancer has been created with **Floating IP (direct server return)** enabled.
 This is important when using the Azure load balancer for SQL Server AlwaysOn Availability Groups.

 7. From the Azure portal, navigate to the **SQLVM1** virtual machine.
 Select **Connect**, then choose **Bastion**.